The Pacific War Online Encyclopedia

 sections, with the doors between the two literally locked and

-barred.
-It was almost as if the war was fought by two uneasy and
+from the other.
+It was almost as if the war was fought by two

-distrustful allies rather than sister services of a single nation.
+uneasy and distrustful allies rather than sister services of a

 Differences between the services were theoretically worked out at Meetings in the Imperial Presence, which were the highest decision-making mechanism in time of war, but these often merely papered over the differences.
 The conferences were little more than ritualized readings of positions worked out in advance by staff, and any issues that came up were invariably deferred until staff could study them in depth.
 Eight such conferences were held between 1937 and 1943.
 With the fall of the Tojo Cabinet on 15 June 1944, the new Prime Minister, Koiso Kuniaki, instituted the Supreme Council for the Direction of the War.
 This proved little more effective in governing the Japanese war effort, though by now the biggest split was between the military and the civilian politicians.
 The military refused to discuss operational matters with civilians, withheld information from Koiso, and ignored his recommendations.